BudiSetyo/warung4.0/README.md

 ## About The Project

-This is a front-end project built using React Native which is based on an online wallet application.
+This is a simple application with the concept of a trending food sale.

 ### Built With